 J.L. v.
 Google (N.D.
 Cal.
 2023)

 Complaint filed July 11, 2023.
-An author filed a complaint against Google alleging misuse of content posted on social media and Google platforms to train Google’s AI Bard.
+In another case I mentioned in Generative AI: The Top 12 Lawsuits, an author filed a complaint against Google alleging misuse of content posted on social media and Google platforms to train Google’s AI Bard.
 (Gemini is the successor to Google’s Bard.)
 Claims include copyright infringement, DMCA violations, and others.
 J.L. filed an amended complaint and Google has filed a motion to dismiss it.
 A hearing is scheduled for May 16, 2024.

 Chabon v.
 OpenAI (N.D.
 Cal.
 2023)